The Ultimate Men’s Minimalist Wardrobe: 33 Capsule Pieces You Need

 It can be used to dress down tailoring, giving a suit a modern twist, or it can elevate laid-back pieces like jeans, T-shirts and even sweatpants.

 White is the best way to go here – just make sure the silhouette is simple and that branding and detail is kept to the bare minimum.

 The everyday sneaker

-Something like a suede retro runner is a foolproof option but there are plenty of styles to choose from.
+A suede retro running sneaker is a foolproof option, but there are plenty of styles to choose from.
 Something like a New Balance 990 would work well.

 If you’re going to choose only one formal shoe, it should be a black leather Derby.
 This classic style is smart, versatile and absolutely timeless.
 Invest in a quality pair of shoes, look after them and there’s no reason you won’t still be calling on them another 20 years from now.

 Keep your eye out for Goodyear-welted construction.
 This is a hallmark of quality you often find with traditional British shoemakers and it allows the sole to be easily replaced when the time comes, extending the lifecycle of your purchase.

 The loafer bridges the gap between smart and casual.
 Sometimes the dress code doesn’t call for something as formal as a Derby shoe, but wearing sneakers could be seen as sloppy.
 It’s in these situations that this slip-on summer shoe is worth its weight in gold.